Introduction to CSS: Learn How to Style Your Web Pages from Scratch

 }

-• CSS (Cascading Style Sheets) provides programmers with numerous advantages when developing applications, whether in desktop environments or mobile devices.
-Here are some of the key benefits:
+- CSS (Cascading Style Sheets) offers numerous advantages to programmers in application development, whether in desktop or mobile environments.
+Below are some of the main advantages:

-• Separation of Content and Presentation: CSS allows you to separate the HTML structure from the visual style.
-This improves the readability of the code, facilitates maintenance, and makes it easier to make changes to the design without affecting the structure of the content.
+- Separation of Content and Presentation: CSS allows separating the HTML structure from the visual style.
+This improves code readability, facilitates maintenance, and makes it easier to make design changes without affecting content structure.

-• Reusing Styles: You can define styles in a CSS file and apply them to multiple web pages.
-This facilitates visual consistency across an entire website and reduces code duplication.
+- Style Reuse: You can define styles in a CSS file and apply them to multiple web pages.
+This facilitates visual consistency across a website and reduces code duplication.

-• Ease of Maintenance: For example, by centralizing styles in CSS files, any design changes can be made efficiently and affect all pages that use that style.
-This simplifies the maintenance and upgrade process.
+- Ease of Maintenance: For example, by centralizing styles in CSS files, any design change can be efficiently made and affect all pages using that style.
+This simplifies the maintenance and update process.

-• Accessibility: CSS provides tools to improve web accessibility, allowing developers to create pages that are more friendly to people with visual or other disabilities.
-For example, styles can be defined that improve the legibility of the text or that allow the use of screen readers.
+- Accessibility: CSS provides tools to improve web accessibility, allowing developers to create pages that are more friendly for people with visual or other disabilities.
+For example, styles can be defined to improve text readability or enable the use of screen readers.

-• Flexibility and Control: CSS provides a high degree of flexibility and control over the design of a web page.
-Developers can apply styles to specific elements, create responsive designs, and adapt to different devices and screen sizes.
+- Flexibility and Control: CSS provides a high degree of flexibility and control over a web page's design.
+Developers can apply styles to specific elements, create responsive layouts, and adapt to different devices and screen sizes.

-• Multiple Device Compatibility: Thanks to CSS's responsive design capabilities, it's possible to create websites that look good and work properly on a variety of devices, from desktops to tablets and mobile phones.
+- Compatibility with Multiple Devices: Thanks to CSS's responsive design capabilities, it is possible to create websites that look good and function properly on a variety of devices, from desktop computers to tablets and mobile phones.

-• Maintaining Standards: CSS follows standards defined by the World Wide Web Consortium (W3C), which ensures consistency and compatibility between browsers.
-Using standards makes it easy to create websites that behave predictably in different environments.
+- Standards Compliance: CSS follows standards defined by the World Wide Web Consortium (W3C), ensuring consistency and compatibility across browsers.
+Using standards facilitates creating websites that behave predictably in different environments.

 CSS Project - Weather Widget:

-In the HTML file, we'll start with the structure of the project.
-As an example, we will place the first card (Card) of the project, where we will store the main characteristics of the climate.
-We will include information such as the city to which we attribute the weather, wind speed, changes in rain and humidity, and the classes will be where we will attribute the classes that we will create in the style.css
+In the HTML file, we will start with the project structure.
+As an example, we will place the first card (card) of the project, where we will store the main weather features.
+We will include information such as the city to which the weather is attributed, wind speed, rain changes, and humidity, and the classes will be where we assign the classes that we will create in style.css

-In this CSS code, initially, the main font for the entire document is established using the rule applied to the selector Body.
-Subsequently, the selector Weather-container configure the background with an image and adjust general visual aspects.
-In addition, the current section (Current) presents a gradient background and specific styles for the text.
-Additional temperatures and details have specific sizes and colors.
+In this CSS code, initially, the main font for the entire document is set using the rule applied to the body selector.
+Subsequently, the weather-container selector configures the background with an image and adjusts general visual aspects.
+Additionally, the current section (current) features a gradient background and specific styles for the text.
+Temperatures and additional details have specific sizes and colors.

 body {